tomtor/ESPTiny/README.md

 The attiny wakes up the ESP every 10 minutes by pulling RST low and sends a counter and the supply voltage to it.

+### OTA for the ESP
-OTA for the ESP for program update is started when the I2C communication fails, this can be triggered by resetting the ESP by pulling the RST line low.
+OTA for the ESP for program updates is started when the I2C communication fails.
+This can be triggered by resetting the ESP by pulling the RST line low.
 Because the attiny is most of the time sleeping the I2C communication will fail.

 There is a small chance that the attiny will reset the ESP during upload when the 10 minute interval is completed.